Kimyungi/MONET/README.md

 Run ```python build_data.py --name={Dataset}```

 ### Usage
-#### For simplicity, we provide usage for the WomenClothing dataset.
+#### For simplicity, we provide usage for the Women Clothing dataset.
 ------------------------------------
 - For MONET in RQ1,
 ```